Manaslu Circuit Trek - 15 Days

 Major Attraction of Manaslu Circuit Trek

 Breathtaking view of Mt.
-Manaslu
+Manaslu:

-Manaslu Conservation Area
+Waterfall in Manaslu Conservation Area

-Charming Villages And Thrilling Suspension Bridge
+Charming Villages And Thrilling Suspension Bridge:

-Pung Gyen Gompa (Pungyen Monastery)
+Pung Gyen Gompa (Pungyen Monastery):

 Pung Gyen Gompa (or Pungyen Monastery) is another main attraction of the Manaslu Circuit trek.
 This Buddhist monastery is situated at an altitude of 4,100 meters.
 Trekking in the remote Manaslu region and exploring this peaceful monastery is like finding a hidden gem.